What are the school codes for Wells College?

 How do I find a job on campus?

 The Office of Career Services and Experiential Learning manages the student employment program.
 All students will have the opportunity to apply for jobs on-campus and off-campus.
 Due to the limited number of positions available, students are not guaranteed student employment.
-Returning students will have an opportunity to apply for a campus job during the spring semester and new students will receive a job application by June 1st and have the ability to interview for openings during the College's summer Wells Warm-Up orientation programs.
+Returning students will have an opportunity to apply for a campus job during the spring semester and new students can apply online after June 1st and have the ability to review openings during the College's summer Wells Warm-Up orientation programs.
 Students who do not participate in these programs can apply any time upon their arrival to campus.

 What if my family’s financial circumstances change drastically during the year?
 What